BrendonONeill/BugTrackingAppV2/README.md

 - Bug with cookie notice needed to fix the time to expire.

 ## working on
-- comments on bugs
+- Comments on bugs
-- fix ID on ideas
+- Fix ID on ideas
-- make deleting soft
+- Make deleting soft
-- temp deletion before soft delete
+- Temp deletion before soft delete
+- Cleaning up schema
+- Re-design bug information